smartdevicelink/sdl_app_library_guides/docs/Video Streaming for Navigation Apps/Supporting Haptic Input/index.md

 !@

 @![iOS,android]
-You will also need to implement touch input support (Mobile Navigation/Touch Input) in order to receive touches of the rects.!@ @![iOS] You must support the automatic focusable item manager in order to receive a touched view back in the `SDLTouchManagerDelegate` in addition to the `CGPoint`!@.
+@![iOS,android]You will also need to implement [touch input support](Video Streaming for Navigation Apps/Touch Input) in order to receive touches of the rects.!@ @![iOS]You must support the automatic focusable item manager in order to receive a touched view back in the `SDLTouchManagerDelegate` in addition to the `CGPoint`.!@

 @![android]
 `// TODO Update description to be android friendly: Add appropriate link and listener information`